Mini Lesson Descriptions

 A guided exploration for students to work with data to understand sediment flux and dispersal on continental margins through a variety of data sets and online tools.

-- Fluvial Sediment Flux and Fate- Characterizing River Systems: This introductory module focuses on characterizing different river systems to better understand where sediment comes from and the variables that control sediment supply to continental margins in different tectonic settings.
+- From Source to Sink: How Sediment Reflects the Journey from the Mountains to the Sea: This introductory module focuses on characterizing different river systems to better understand where sediment comes from and the variables that control sediment supply to continental margins in different tectonic settings.

-- Understanding the Distribution of Sedimentary Deposits in Space and Time: This module examines different sediment dispersal systems and their relationships and controls on margin stratigraphy and geometry, using data sets from the Fly and Waipaoa river systems.
+- Sediment Dispersal and Continental Margin Stratigraphy: This module examines different sediment dispersal systems and their relationships and controls on margin stratigraphy and geometry, using data sets from the Fly and Waipaoa river systems.

 - Contemporary Climate Oscillations: ENSO and a case study of the Huanghe River: This module uses data of monthly mean sea level pressure from Tahiti and Darwin, Australia to calculate the Southern Oscillation Index (SOI) of El Niño-Southern Oscillation (ENSO) for comparison with the Huanghe River (China) discharge and correlated anthropogenic effects.